chisophugis/lbd/source/runbackend.rst

 cpu0 design in Verilog.
 In Appendix A, we have downloaded and installed Icarus Verilog tool both on iMac and Linux.
 The cpu0s.v is a simple design with only 270 lines of code.
-Alough it has not the pipeline features, we can assume the cpu0 backend code run on the pipeline machine since the pipeline version can use the same machine instructions.
-Verilog is C like syntex language and this book is a compiler book, we list the cpu0s.v and it's build command directly as below, and expect readers can understand the Verilog code just with a little patient and no need further explanation.
+Alough it has not the pipeline features, we can assume the cpu0 backend code run on the pipeline machine because the pipeline version
+use the same machine instructions.
+Verilog is C like language in syntex and this book is a compiler book, so we list the cpu0s.v as well as the building command directly as below.
+We expect readers can understand the Verilog code just with a little patient and no need further explanation.